Mocaretech/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is the program that would print more of file on while loop
+This prject cotains a prograam that prints _putchar followed by a newline